uio-library/ub-baser/readme.md

 #### Creating the first admin user

-The `create:admin` artisan command is provided to create the initial admin user with a default password, which can then be used to create additional users.
+The `ub-baser:create-local-user` artisan command is used to create a local admin user in development, where SAML is not configured.
+Please don't use this in production!

 Without Docker: (requires local Postgres)

-    php artisan create:admin
+    php artisan ub-baser:create-local-admin

 With Docker:

-    docker-compose run --rm app php artisan create:admin
+    docker-compose run --rm app php artisan ub-baser:create-local-admin

 The source for this command is `app/Console/Commands/CreateAdminCommand.php`

+A random password will be shown.
+There is no way to retrieve it if you loose it, so please make a note of it in a secure storage (password manager or similar).

-Now you should be able to login at <http://localhost:8080/login>
+You should now be able to login at <http://localhost:8080/login>
 and add additional rights at <http://localhost:8080/admin/users/1/edit>

 #### Importing data